-1 Knowledge of the processes of drawing
+1 Knowledge of the processes of two-dimensional art

-- 1. Identify and demonstrate knowledge of drawing materials, tools, processes, and visual characteristics. - 2.
-Demonstrate an understanding of the organization of visual elements and the selection of media for visual effect. - 3.
-Identify materials, terminology, techniques, and methods appropriate for K-12 instruction.
+- 1. Identify and demonstrate knowledge of materials, tools, processes, and visual characteristics of two-dimensional art (e.g., drawing, painting, printmaking). - 2.
+Demonstrate understanding of the elements of art, principles of design, and the selection of media for visual effect. - 3.
+Apply knowledge of hazardous substances, safety procedures, and proper use and care of equipment.

-2 Knowledge of the processes of painting
+2 Knowledge of the processes of three-dimensional art

-- 1. Identify and demonstrate knowledge of painting materials, tools, processes, and visual characteristics. - 2.
-Demonstrate an understanding of the organization of visual elements and the selection of media for visual effect. - 3.
-Identify materials, terminology, techniques, and methods appropriate for K-12 instruction.
+- 1. Identify and demonstrate knowledge of materials, tools, processes, and visual characteristics of three-dimensional art (e.g., sculpture, ceramics, mixed media, fibers). - 2.
+Demonstrate understanding of the elements of art, principles of design, and the selection of media for visual effect. - 4.
+Apply knowledge of hazardous substances, safety procedures, and proper use and care of equipment.

-3 Knowledge of the processes of sculpture
+3 Knowledge of the processes of digital arts